Lycanthropia/Lycanthropia/index.md

 ## Game Concept
 ### Synopsis
 The game takes place in a forest in the nighttime.
 In the forest lurks a werewolf who will immediately chase after you once it locks sight on you.
 You must avoid this werewolf at all cost, as you will die once it captures you.
-Your goal is to navigate around the forest, searching for useful items to lure the werewolf's attention away from you.
+You have three lives, and once those three lives are up, it is game over.
+Your goal is to navigate around the forest, searching for items to your advantage, like diverting the werewolf's attention away from you or powerups to boost your running speed.
+Beware the time, as a full moon will activate the werewolf's heightened senses, giving him the ability to track you down instantaneously.

 ### Storyboard